Carbon-for-Developers/carbon-sdks/typescript/README.md

 ### `carbon.integrations.syncConfluence`<a id="carbonintegrationssyncconfluence"></a>

-After listing pages in a user\'s Confluence account, the set of selected page `ids` and the connected account\'s `data_source_id` can be passed into this endpoint to sync them into Carbon.
+After listing pages in a user's Confluence account, the set of selected page `ids` and the connected account's `data_source_id` can be passed into this endpoint to sync them into Carbon.
 Additional parameters listed below can be used to associate data to the selected pages or alter the behavior of the sync.

 #### 🛠️ Usage<a id="🛠️-usage"></a>